 The Importance of Accreditation

 When you are deciding on an online education program, it is important to make sure the online college or online university you select is accredited.
-When a university or college is accredited, it is granted credit or recognition by a supervisory body that it maintains suitable standards.
+An accredited institution means it is granted recognition by a supervisory body demonstrating that it maintains suitable standards of student outcomes.
 Accreditation is given on the regional and national levels by both non-governmental and governmental agencies.
 These accrediting agencies are private educational associations, which develop evaluation criteria and conduct peer evaluations to ensure that these criteria are being met by individual educational institutions.
-Accreditation is not mandatory and all accredited institutions have volunteered to be evaluated.
-Finally, make sure that the degree program itself is accredited or approved by the appropriate agencies.
-A degree from an accredited institution, as well as an approved program, is usually required for most state licenses for many fields, such as nursing and education.
+Finally, for certain programs such as in the medical field, ask if the degree program is programmatically accredited or approved by the appropriate agencies.
+A degree from an accredited institution and program, is usually required for most state licenses for many fields, such as nursing, allied health, and education.

 Check Which Credentials You Need